CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 1. Keep `Audio/index.html`.
 2. Keep `Audio/AudioManifest.xlsx` with the expected structure.
-3. Keep or replace `Audio/config/firebase-config.js`.
+3. Keep `Audio/config/firebase-config.js` or replace it with a valid group config.
 4. Keep documentation files.
 5. Configure Firestore if shared lists are required.
 6. Test user mode.